darktable-org/dtdocs/content/special-topics/module-order.md

 The following sections describe the default module order in the new scene-referred workflow and the legacy display-referred workflow.

-# Scene-referred default module order
+# scene-referred default module order

 The default ordering of modules when using the new scene-referred workflow is as follows: